Chinese mitten crab: Description

-Mitten crabs spend most of their life in fresh water and return to the sea to breed.
-During their fourth or fifth year in late summer, the crustaceans migrate downstream and attain sexual maturity in the tidal estuaries.
-After mating, the females continue seaward, overwintering in deeper waters.
-They return to brackish water in the spring to hatch their eggs.
-After development as larvae, the juvenile crabs gradually move upstream into fresh water, thus completing the life cycle.

-It moves from freshwater habitats to saltwater habitats once it has reached reproduction maturity.
-The types of estuaries suitable for the mitten crab is large brackish waters for the larva to develop in, and large shallow waters for the growth of the juvenile crabs.
-An increase in microplastics has had a significant impact on the population as it affects their metabolism, growth, and oxidative stress response in the liver.
+Distribution

 The Chinese mitten crab originates from Hong Kong to the border of Korea.
 It can be found inland but prefers coastal areas.
 In the Yangtze, the largest river in its native range, Chinese mitten crabs have been recorded up to 1400 km upstream.
 It is known to settle in rice fields by the sea and rivers inland.
 The crab is found in subtropical and temperate regions.